WordPress/gutenberg/docs/contributors/code/react-native/internationalization-guide.md

 ## Providing own translations (for strings only used in native platform)

-Once you have the list of used strings in the native platform, the strings have to be translated, however, this process is out of the scope of the native version hence, you have to provide your own translations.
+Once you have the list of used strings in the native platform, the strings have to be translated, however, this process is out of the scope of the native version so you have to provide your own translations.

 The process for injecting the translations data into the editor is via the `translations` initial prop which is passed to the editor during its initialization:
 - [Android reference](https://github.com/WordPress/gutenberg/blob/72854b4d6b09bd7fb7f996a5c55dd3cc0613ddf8/packages/react-native-bridge/android/react-native-bridge/src/main/java/org/wordpress/mobile/WPAndroidGlue/GutenbergProps.kt#L34)